zhuowei/commercialization-public/manufacture/desktop/dism-operating-system-package-servicing-command-line-options.md

 **Notes**
 -   If /PackagePath points to a folder that contains a .cab or .msu files at its root, any subfolders will also be recursively checked for .cab and .msu files.
--   /Add-Package doesn't check for a package's dependencies.
+-   /Add-Package doesn't run a full check for a package's applicability and dependencies.
 If you're adding a package with dependencies, make sure that all dependencies are installed when you add the package.

 Syntax: